 New Accessibility Model for Microsoft Windows and Cross Platform Development

-Summary: Microsoft Windows User Interface (UI) Automation is an accessibility framework for Microsoft Windows that will ultimately replace Microsoft Active Accessibility (MSAA).
-UI Automation is intended to address the needs of assistive technology products and automated testing frameworks by providing programmatic access to information about the user interface.
-UI Automation is fully supported on Microsoft Windows XP and the next version of the Windows desktop operating system, Windows Vista (support will continue for MSAA in the Windows Vista time frame as well).
-It is also available for cross platform development through a royalty-free license.
+Summary: Microsoft Windows User Interface (UI) Automation is the new accessibility framework for Microsoft Windows, which will ultimately replace Microsoft Active Accessibility (MSAA), and is intended to address the needs of assistive technology products and automated testing frameworks by providing programmatic access to information about the user interface.
+UI Automation will be fully supported on Microsoft Windows XP and the next version of the Windows desktop operating system, Windows Vista (support will continue for MSAA in the Windows Vista timeframe as well).
+It will also be made available for cross platform development through a royalty-free license.

 - UI Automation Namespaces

 In 2003, Microsoft Corporation commissioned Forrester Research, Inc., to conduct a study to measure the potential market of people in the United States who are most likely to benefit from the use of accessible technology for computers.
 Accessible technology enables individuals to adjust their computers to meet their visual, hearing, dexterity, cognitive, and speech needs.
 It includes both accessibility options built into products as well as specialty hardware and software products (assistive technology products) that help individuals interact with a computer.
 Overall results show that 57% (74.2 million)of computer users in the United States are likely or very likely to benefit from the use of accessible technology due to experiencing mild to severe difficulties or impairments.

 With the current technology, assistive technology vendors (ATVs) are required to use many different approaches to obtain and present information about the UI to the end user, thus spending an inordinate amount of time and resources on providing this basic information.
 With such a large percentage of users needing accessible information, it is becoming increasingly important to make it easier for an ATV to programmatically obtain information about the UI.